branner-courses/rhodes_goerzen_foundations_py3k/ch_3.md

  * Every packet has a sequence number representing the total number of bytes sent up to then.
 The initial number is ideally random, so that it is harder for attackers to forge packets. (p.
 35)

  * Multiple packets can be sent before acknowledgement from the receiver.
-Term:
+Terms:

    * **window**: amount of unacknowledged data permitted at any moment
    * **flow control**: adjustment of window by receiver, if input buffer is full or network appears noisy